canmod/macpan2/README.md

 assumptions need to be made.
 At one extreme every observation gets the same distribution, which is easily specified in an argument to `mp_calibrate`.
-At the other extreme each observation gets its own distribution (including hyperparameters like spread and shape), which could be specified by adding additional columns to the data frame with observed values.
+At the other extreme each observation gets its own distribution (including distributional parameters like spread and shape), which could be specified by adding additional columns to the data frame with observed values.
 Designs for interfaces for use cases that are somewhere between these two extremes seem less obvious.

 #### Specifying Parameters to Fit